ayeshag7/ayeshag7/README.md

 * 👩‍💻 I'm an undergraduate student majoring in CS.
 * 🌈 I'm passionate about Data Science, ML, Computer Vision, Web Development, and more.
-* 🔭 I'm currently learning Frontend Web Development with JavaScript and React.
+* 🔭 I'm currently focusing on Ml/AI.
 * 📈 Here to display my work and help others with their.

 ## Languages and Tools